 All students who like to take up sport courses with the SSM must be physically active with no injuries or medical conditions which might affect his/her performance during lessosn.

 Students will be prompted to make a medical declaration during course registration.
-We will require students who are below the age of 21 years to submit a Parental Waiver form, within a week from course commencement date, with approval from their parent/guardian for allowing enrolment in the respective course.
+In addition, ALL students must submit a hardcopy of the Sport Safety Waiver Form.
+We will also require students who are below the age of 21 years to submit the Parental Waiver section found on the same form with approval from their parent/guardian for allowing enrolment in the respective course.
 Safety is crucial in sports and it is every student's responsibility to declare their medical history (if any).

 Most of the sport courses listed below are offered every semester :